Tricameralism: Bolívar's proposals

-Chinese tricameralism
+Republic of China

 The 1947 Constitution of the Republic of China has three chambers of parliament that are elected.
-Governmental organs of the constitution follow the outline proposed by Sun Yat-sen and supported by the Kuomintang (Nationalist Party), while also incorporating the opinions of the federalism supporting Communist Party in the 1940s.
+Governmental organs of the constitution follow the outline proposed by Sun Yat-sen and supported by the Kuomintang (Chinese Nationalist Party), while incorporating opinions of the federalism supporting Communist Party in the 1940s.
 The separation of powers was designed by Carsun Chang, a founding member of the China Democratic League.